 Social proof plays a main role in the success of your eCommerce marketing plan.
 Potential buyers rely heavily on the testimonials of others when approaching a purchasing decision.

-To achieve this make sure to generate plenty of testimonials, positive customer reviews, and success stories.
+To achieve this, generate plenty of testimonials, positive customer reviews, and success stories.
 This should be placed throughout your store at strategic decision tipping points.
-The best part is that you don't need to offer any incentive, a lot of your customers will leave reviews for free.
+The best part is that you don't need to offer any incentive - a lot of your customers will leave reviews for free.

 4. Leverage the power of user-generated content

 Referrals and word-of-mouth are the secret sauces behind long-term growth.
 You can't be throwing your money into Facebook ads forever, at some point your audience has to get excited enough about your product and start referring their friends for free if you want your brand to grow.